danieljharvey/website-face/posts/2023-02-08-llvm-compiler-part-1.markdown

 ### What is LLVM

-It's a compiler backend, part of `clang`.
-It's very C shaped, and used by `Rust` and `Swift` amongst others.
+LLVM stands for Low Level Virtual Machine.
+The idea is that higher level languages compile into LLVM, and then LLVM is turned into whatever local version of assembly is required.
+This means that by using LLVM, your programs will work on lots of architectures without you needing to understand a tremendous amount about them.
+As somebody who understands pretty much nothing about any processor architecture, this is very appealing indeed.
+If you need further persuading, `Rust`, `Swift` and `GHC` can all compile to
+LLVM.

+LLVM is part of the `clang` C compiler, and as a result, it's very C shaped.
 It's got a bunch of number types, structs, and arrays, functions, and enough pointers to have a very bad time.
-Fortunately for now we won't need too much.

 ### Our "runtime"